jaktestowac/gad-gui-api-demo/README.md

 - click `🔎PREVIEW`
 - choose `👯Preview in a new window`

+When deploying the GAD application on Glitch, please be aware that the application may not function fully due to the limitations of the Glitch platform.
+However, we are making every effort to ensure the highest possible compatibility.

 ## Deploy to **Render**

 - Create free account on: https://dashboard.render.com/register